endiz/Caldera-Tips/README.md

    Navigate to http://localhost:8888 to launch caldera and login with the creds you noted earlier.

-   To run caldera again after the first build, the _--build_ flag is not required.
+   To run caldera again after the first build, the _--build_ flag is not required, and make sure you have activated the virtual environment with `source .venv/bin/activate` before starting the server.

 ## Post install tips